 I’m talking about those who just can’t look on the bright side of an issue.
 They always see the negative side instead of the positive side.
 They choose not to live by faith, but instead by failure.
-By worry.
-By what “isn’t the way we’ve done things before”.
-By, “that’s not our policy”.
-Or simply, “That won’t work”.
+They are motivated more by worry or by what “isn’t the way we’ve done things before”.
+They like to say, “that’s not our policy” or simply, “That won’t work”.
 They love to stop a dream by pointing out all the things, which could go wrong or might go wrong.

 Watch out for the naysayers in life!

 And don’t be afraid to chase a dream!

 Check it out with God’s Word first, but if He says it is okay, then